 So what would 650 credit score mortgage rates look like for a 30 year fixed loan of $100,000?

-If, however, you chose a 15 year fixed loan on the same amount, the rate would drop to about 4.7%.
+If, however, you chose a 15 year fixed loan on the same amount, the rate would drop to 4.261%.

 650 credit score mortgage rate comparisons

-Below you’ll find mortgage rates for a 15 year fixed loan ($100,000 principle in 2018) based on FICO scores.
+This table shows mortgage rates for a 15 year fixed loan ($100,000 principal in 2019) based on FICO scores.
 Also included is how much you can expect to pay per month and through the life of the loan: